casadoj/efas_hydro/README.md

 #### `get_timeseries()`

-This function extracts time series from the hydrological data base for a single station an service, multiple variables, and a time period.
+This function extracts time series from the hydrological data base for a single station and service, multiple variables, and a time period.
 It returns a `pandas.DataFrame` with time steps as rows and variables as columns.

 The tables below specify the available services and variables, but refer to the [database documentation](https://confluence.smhi.tds.tieto.com/pages/viewpage.action?spaceKey=EHDCC&title=D2-07.2.+API) for further and possibly more updated information.